|

 Ltd., an Israeli-based private elecommunications

-- Amdocs has contracts with the 25
+company.
+Amdocs has contracts with the 25

 biggest phone companies in America, and more